waynecarter/digital-display/README.md

 ## Run Instructions:

-1. Download Sync Gateway from http://www.couchbase.com/nosql-databases/downloads
+1. Download Sync Gateway from <a href="http://www.couchbase.com/nosql-databases/downloads" target="_blank">http://www.couchbase.com/nosql-databases/downloads</a>
 2. Copy the sync_gateway executable from the download package to this directory
 3. Open default.html from this directory
 4. Start Sync Gateway